estevancoding/GeoProtect/README.md

 ## Overview

 **GeoProtect** is a **RESTful API** for managing and querying geographic risk zones.
-Developed as a university project, its core is a Spring Boot backend designed for geospatial data processing.
+Its core is a Spring Boot backend designed for geospatial data processing.

 A separate **React frontend** application is included as a **demonstration and testing interface**.
 This frontend allows for the visualization of geographic risk zones on an interactive map and real-time location simulation.